web3privacy/hackathon-2025-berlin/hacker-manual.md

 We frequently hear that privacy enhancing apps and platforms have "bad UI/UX" and that they are not welcoming to new users in a friendly way.

 This track seeks to encourage designers, marketers, and developers to improve application general look-n-feel.

+**Imagine:** CLose your eyes.
+Focus.
+Don't let your mind run.
+Relax.
+Think about that one app you want to have.
+That one app that everyone will want to use because it solve a problem - big or small, does not matter - it solves one problem.
+How does the app look?
+How does it make you feel?
+What is the first thing user does?
+Open your eyes - go make it!

 Prototype quickly by re-using Figma files of real products:
 - https://www.deepwork.network/case-studies (Explore similar projects and copy-paste design elements)